er129idm/introweb-2020sp-b/class-04/README.md

 ## Homework part B - Restaurant time!

-You will be making a simple website for a fictional restaurant of your own making, or, for an existing restaurant you love.
+You will be making a simple website for a fictional restaurant, venue, club, etc... of your own making, or, for an existing place you love.

 * Using the Git, create a new repo called `restaurant-web`